plaetzchen79/ngx-printer-demo/projects/ngx-printer/README.md

 A simple service to print the window or parts of a window (div).
 Printing of Angular Templates or Components is possible.

-Until now not a real npm lib- to follow.

 See DEMO App for examples.